-One of the features that many Microsoft computer users take advantage of is the Power Management.
+One of the features that many Microsoft computer users take advantage of is Power Management.
 Among the number of things you can make adjustments to in Power Management is called the Sleep Mode.
 Laptop users make use of this to conserve energy and prolong the life of their batteries, while desktop owners benefit from it in terms of saving time as well as energy conservation.
-There are instances though that a computer can get stuck in Sleep Mode, and this is actually not uncommon to Microsoft computer owners.
+There are instances though that a computer can get stuck in Sleep Mode, and this is not uncommon to Microsoft computer owners.

-When you set your computer to sleep mode, it would actually stop its functions on its own, after a certain period of time that it does not have any activity.
+When you set your computer to sleep mode, it would stop its functions on its own, after a certain time that it does not have any activity.
 You will be the one to set the time for it to sleep.
 When you need to use the computer again, you no longer have to boot it.
 All you need to do is to press any key on your keyboard or move your mouse.
 This would wake up the computer and would let you continue with whatever you were doing before it went to sleep.
 Thus, the programs you previously used would be running allowing you to move on with whatever it is you were working on right then and there.
 When your computer gets stuck in Sleep Mode though, that's where the problem comes in.

 If you are using a laptop, one of the possible reasons it is not waking up from sleep mode is that it no longer has enough battery juice.
 Find an outlet to plug it in and try to bring it out of sleep mode by pressing any key or moving the mouse.
 If the reason is a low battery, then this should wake up your computer in no time.

 There are times when moving the mouse or pressing any key on the keyboard won't wake up the computer, especially if it is set to respond only to a specific key.
 This sleep-specific key is usually found at the upper part of the keyboard where you can find the function keys.
-Each function key usually has its own symbol and the sleep mode is represented, in most cases, by a half moon.
+Each function key usually has its symbol and the sleep mode is represented, in most cases, by a half-moon.
 Press the sleep mode key to bring your computer out of sleep.

-If you do manage to you bring out your computer from the sleep mode with the use of the above workaround, there is something that you can do to ensure that this would not happen again.
+If you do manage to bring out your computer from sleep mode with the use of the above workaround, there is something that you can do to ensure that this does not happen again.
 You have to allow your mouse and keyboard to wake up your computer from sleep mode by making some changes in your computer settings.
 This can be done by simply following the steps below.

 Step 1: Go to your computer's Device Manager by Right-clicking on the Start button and opening its Power User menu.

 Step 2: Once the Device Manager window is up, you will see a long list of devices that are connected to your computer.
-In most cases, you will find the Keyboards on the middle part of it.
+In most cases, you will find the Keyboards in the middle part of it.
 Beside the Keyboards is an arrow that you can click to expand it.

 Step 4: Under this tab, you will find a small box beside "Allow this device to wake the computer".
-Put a check mark on that box by clicking it
+Put a checkmark on that box by clicking it.

 Step 5: By doing that and by clicking OK, you are now essentially allowing the keyboard to wake up your computer when it is in sleep mode.
 Keep in mind that you need to do this in each of the entries you can find under the Keyboard.

 The workarounds you see on top have time and again been able to help a lot of Microsoft computer owners just like yourself, in fixing the issue of the "computer not waking up from sleep".
-Therefore, it is wise to try them out if you do encounter it.
-If they don't work, then there must be something wrong on your computer hardware, which would require an appointment with a technician.
+Therefore, it is wise to try them out if you do encounter them.
+If they don't work, then there must be something wrong with your computer hardware, which would require an appointment with a technician.